Yikoro/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS
-This contains my Javascript work.
+This repository contains my Javascript projects and general work with Javascript.